-- Rough, pitted feeding surfaces can limit the DIM and clean up of the feed.
-Smooth surfaces are easier for the cattle to eat from. - If feed barriers are not the correct height and width and there are not enough for the number of cattle, feed intakes will be reduced.
-Cattle need to have access to eat as much as they want from the feed troughs. - Cattle need to have access to feed at all times, push up feed regularly enough for fresh feed can always be accessed by the cattle.
+- Rough, pitted feeding surfaces can limit the DMI and clean up of the feed.
+Smooth surfaces are preferred for the cattle to eat from. - If feed barriers are not the correct height and width and there is not enough space for the number of cattle, feed intakes will be reduced.
+Cattle need to have access to eat as much as they want from the feed troughs. - Cattle need to have access to feed at all times, push up feed so fresh feed can always be accessed by the cattle.